PavelChukashev/rsschool-cv/cv.md

   I don't have any experience in commercial development, but i'm learning to get to my goal.

 ### **Education**
-  Belarusian National Technical University
+  Belarusian National Technical University.
+Faculty of Mechanics and Technology

  *Courses*:
   HTML Academy.
-HTML5&CSS3 Basics,
-  RS School.
+HTML5&CSS3 Basics, HTML basics, CSS basics, programming on JavaScript RS School.
 JS / FRONT-END (РУС) from 02.02.2020